lk-geimfari/awesomo/languages/C#.md

 ---
 [**CORS**](https://github.com/aspnet/CORS) is an implementations of common CORS policy and CORS middleware.

+---
+[**C-Sharp**](https://github.com/TheAlgorithms/C-Sharp) This repository contains algorithms and data structures implemented in C# for eductional purposes.

 ## D

 [**Dapper**](https://github.com/StackExchange/dapper-dot-net) is a simple object mapper for .Net.
 Dapper is a NuGet library that you can add in to your project that will extend your IDbConnection interface.